Elisabeth of Romania

-Raised by her grand-uncle King Carol I of Romania and his wife Queen Elisabeth, she was an introvert and socially isolated.
-Married to Prince George, the heir-apparent to the Greek throne in 1921, she felt no passion for him and underwent the political turmoil in her adopted country after World War I. When her husband succeeded to the throne in 1922, Elisabeth was involved in assisting refugees who arrived to Athens after the disaster of the Greco-Turkish War.
+Elisabeth was born when her parents were crown prince and crown princess of Romania.
+She was raised by her great-uncle and great-aunt, King Carol I and Queen Elisabeth.
+Princess Elisabeth was an introvert and socially isolated.
+She became crown princess of Greece when she married George in 1921, but she felt no passion for him and underwent the political turmoil in her adopted country after World War I. When her husband succeeded to the Greek throne in 1922, Elisabeth was involved in assisting refugees who arrived to Athens after the disaster of the Greco-Turkish War.
 The rise of the revolutionary climate, however, affected her health and with great relief she left the Kingdom of Greece with her husband in December 1923.
-The royal couple then settled in Bucharest, and King George II was deposed on 25 March 1924, upon the abolition of the Greek monarchy.
+The royal couple then settled in Bucharest, and George was deposed on 25 March 1924, upon the abolition of the Greek monarchy.

-In Romania, Elisabeth and George II's relationship deteriorated and the couple divorced in 1935.
-Very close to her brother, King Carol II of Romania, the former queen amassed an important fortune, partly due to financial advice given by her lover, the banker Alexandru Scanavi.
-After the death of her mother, Queen Marie, in 1938 and the abdication of King Carol II in 1940, Elisabeth took up the role of First Lady of Romania.
+In Romania, Elisabeth and George's relationship deteriorated, and they divorced in 1935.
+Very close to her brother Carol II of Romania, the former queen amassed an important fortune, partly due to financial advice given by her lover, the banker Alexandru Scanavi.
+After the death of her mother in 1938 and the abdication of King Carol II in 1940, Elisabeth took up the role of First Lady of Romania.
 At the end of World War II, she established close links with the Romanian Communist Party and openly conspired against her nephew, the young King Michael I, earning the nickname of "Red Aunt" of the sovereign.
 However, her communist links did not prevent her from being expelled from the country when the Romanian People's Republic was proclaimed in 1947.
-Exiled, the former queen moved to Switzerland and then to Cannes, in southern France.
+Elisabeth moved to Switzerland and then to Cannes, in southern France.
 She had a romantic relationship with Marc Favrat, a would-be artist almost thirty years younger, whom she finally adopted just before her death in 1956.

 Early years

-Second child and first daughter of Crown Prince Ferdinand and Crown Princess Marie of Romania (a member of the British royal family and later Princess of Saxe-Coburg and Gotha), Elisabeth (nicknamed Lisabetha or Lizzy by her family) was born on 12 October 1894 at Peleş Castle, Sinaia.
-Named after her paternal great-aunt, Queen Elisabeth of Wied, shortly after birth she was removed from her parents.
+Second child and first daughter of Crown Prince Ferdinand and Crown Princess Marie of Romania, Elisabeth (nicknamed Lisabetha or Lizzy by her family) was born on 12 October 1894 at Peleş Castle, Sinaia.
+Named after her paternal great-aunt, Queen Elisabeth of Wied, shortly after birth she was removed from her parents, as King Carol I and Queen Elizabeth thought Crown Prince Ferdinand and Crown Princess Marie were too young, liberal and inexperienced to give their own children a proper royal upbringing.
 With her older brother Prince Carol, she was raised by King Carol I and his wife.
+In her memoirs, Marie described her eldest daughter as "a lovely solemn-faced child who had a strong sense of rectitude."
 Over the years, Elisabeth developed a cold character and a volatile temperament which socially isolated her.
 Considered "vulgar" by her mother, she was, however, considered a classic beauty.